• Skip to primary navigation

 • pizza bases can be prepped ahead of time, par-baked and then frozen.
 Allow to defrost at room temperature before adding your toppings and cooking.

-Most Popular Pizza Toppings
+Popular Pizza Toppings

 Need some inspiration for what to add to your pizza bases?
-Here's a few of our most loved toppings:

 • Italian Sausage, Tomato & Basil Pizza

-• mozarella and salami
+• mozzarella and salami

 • prosciutto, bocconcini, tomato and rocket